jsafe00/laravel-task/README.md

 A pure laravel application that joins some of the built in laravel features. <br>
 	Login authentication <br>
 	Registration <br>
-	Forgot password with email notification <br>
+	Reset password with email notification <br>
 	Admin/Approve user <br>
 	Upload Image <br>
 	ToDo list with CRUD functionality <br>
+	Account Lockout when user enter incorrect login data for 3 consecutive try. <br>
+	Update Password in Profile Page with sometimes validatin <br>

 It might not be that much, but I know it can certainly help someone out there.
-Feel free to enhance this. 
+Feel free to enhance this or suggest what needs to be improved. 

 Set your .env mail: